Tamara Hendrickson

 Research interest(s)/area of expertise

-- indirect tRNA aminoacylation, accuracy mechanisms in protein biosynthesis, membrane proteins, protein-protein interactions, enzyme kinetics, diversity in STEM, women in STEM
+• Indirect tRNA aminoacylation, accuracy mechanisms in protein biosynthesis, membrane proteins, protein-protein interactions, enzyme kinetics, diversity in STEM, women in STEM

 Research

 Our research group uses a multidisciplinary approach to investigate indirect tRNA aminoacylation pathways in pathogenic bacteria.
-We draw on techniques from biochemistry, biophysical chemistry, and molecular and microbiology in order to understand these complex macromolecular processes.
+We draw on techniques from biochemistry, biophysical chemistry, and molecular and microbiology to understand these complex macromolecular processes.

-Indirect tRNA Aminoacylation
+Indirect tRNA aminoacylation

 There are twenty proteinaceous amino acids that are commonly used by all organisms.
 In most cases, including humans, yeast, and E. coli, there are twenty aminoacyl-tRNA synthetases, with one enzyme responsible for attaching each encoded amino acid to the correct tRNA(s).
 However, in many organisms glutaminyl-tRNA synthetase and asparaginyl-tRNA synthetase (GlnRS and AsnRS, respectively) are missing.
 In these cases, the corresponding aminoacyl-tRNAs, Gln-tRNAGln and Asn-tRNAAsn, are made indirectly via transamidation of Glu-tRNAGln and Asp-tRNAAsn.
 This biosynthetic pathway requires the presence of two misacylating AARSs and a glutamine-dependent amidotransferase (Adt).